fsnicholas/arcolinux/Using git/Git links.md

 # Recommended Links

-Bookmark this link to have a cheatsheet to all possible markdown for github.
+A cheatsheet to all possible markdown for github.

 [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-# Bookmark this link to have one of the better guides to know all about github.
+One of the better guides to using github.

 [https://www.atlassian.com/git/tutorials](https://www.atlassian.com/git/tutorials)